 iii) The former Trustees of Rudston Preparatory School whose donation enabled the Rudston Bursary to be established.

-iv) The Feoffees themselves who each year donate individually to the Charity.
-The money donated by the Feoffees has resulted in the establishment of the annual Feoffees Scholarship.
+iv) The money raised by the Feoffees has resulted in the establishment of two annual apprenticeship awards.

 At the end of this web site can be found the names of Feoffees ‘supporters’; local businesses and organizations who give an annual donation to help with the work of the Feoffees and in so doing perpetuate the Charity, ‘The Common Lands of Rotherham.’

-Occasionally individuals are kind enough provide private donations to the Charity and during 2020 the following have been generous enough so to do.
+Occasionally individuals are kind enough provide private donations to the Charity and the following have been generous enough so to do.

 Mark Garlick Esq.